ngraczykowski/iris-root/organization-name-agent/README.md

 first_token                      Score(status='OK', value=0.0, compared=(('SNM',), ('SOME',)))
 ```

+### Comparison Algorithm Details
-Most scores are computed on cleared names - lowercase and without national characters.
+Most scores are computed on cleaned names - lowercase and without national characters.

 * **parenthesis_match**
   ```
   "HP, INC" vs "SOME NAME (HP)" Score(status=<ScoreStatus.OK: 'OK'>, value=1.0, compared=((), ('HP',)))
   ```
-  possible values: 0 or 1
+  Possible Values: 0 or 1

-  compared: prefixes + base + suffixes with one of parenthesis value
+  Compared: prefixes + base + suffixes with one of parenthesis value

-  algorithm: exactly the same after clearing
+  Algorithm: The algorithm checks if there are strings of characters contained in parenthesis in both names.
+It then checks if the cleaned name (without legal identifiers) appears in the string enclosed by parenthesis in the other.
+If either cleaned name is contained within the enclosed string then a 1 is returned.
+In the example above, the empty string is contained in 'HP'

 * **abbreviation**
   ```
   "HP, INC" vs "HEWLETT-PACKARD COMPANY" Score(status=<ScoreStatus.OK: 'OK'>, value=1, compared=(('HP',), ('HEWLETT-PACKARD',)))
   ```
-  possible values: between 0 and 1
+  Possible Values: between 0 and 1

-  compared: base (assumed abbreviation) with prefixes + base + optionally suffixes + optionally legal (assumed source of abbreviation)
+  Compared: base (assumed abbreviation) with prefixes + base + optionally suffixes + optionally legal (assumed source of abbreviation)

-  algorithm: checking possible matches, traversing from left to right side of source and abbreviation simultaneously -
+  Algorithm: checking possible matches, traversing from left to right side of source and abbreviation simultaneously -
   acceptable non-obvious operations are:
     * using more letters from one word (but only consecutive ones)
+      * Example: "picture" -> "pic"
     * skipping weak words
+      * Example: "Imaginary Name of the Western Group" -> "INWG"
-    * skipping suffixes and legals from the end, if they don't appear in abbreviation (but base words are obligatory)
+    * dropping suffixes and legals from the end, if they don't appear in abbreviation (but base words are obligatory)
+      * Example: If abbreviation is "XYZ" then "Inc" is dropped from "Xxx Yyy Zzz Inc"
     * digit as possible multiplication of next letter
+      * Example: "AI2" -> "AII"
     * treading hyphenated words as one or two
+      * Example: "Hewlett-Packard" is treated as "Hewlett Packard" and ["Hewlett","Packard"]

 * **fuzzy_on_base**, **fuzzy_on_suffix**, **fuzzy**